AhmedAliOfficial/swift-sandbox/README.md

   src="static/choose-sample.png"
 />

-Once you are redirected to the IBM Swift Sandbox, run the sample as is:
+Once you are redirected to the IBM Swift Sandbox, run the sample as is by clicking the play button in the bottom middle of the screen:

 <img
   alt="Run sample"